 - Early Retirement Extreme by Jacob Lund Fisker

 - How Much Money Do I Need to Retire? by Todd Tresidder

-There are a ton of great personal finance books out there, but anyone pursuing FI should know about these five favorites.
+There are a ton of great personal finance books out there, but anyone pursuing FI should know about these six favorites.

 The Simple Path to Wealth by J L Collins

 The Simple Path to Wealth is a holy grail of the financial independence community.
 If you read only one book on this list, choose this one.
 It’s a simple, practical guide to building wealth over time, focusing primarily on investing.